What Is Happiness

 There isn’t a one-size-fits-all approach when it comes to happiness.
 You need to take time to really understand yourself and what it takes to make you feel happy and content.
 This means reconnecting with your values, strengths and your purpose to build a solid foundation for your journey to happiness.
-Then, let them guide you to a life that aligns with them.
+Let this guide you to a life that aligns with your personal happiness.

 2. Practice Gratitude